-- 2.3.1 Dial 000 if you are witnessing a violent incident or if the person needs medical care. - 2.3.2 Call the Police if the victim is in immediate danger.
-Also seek advice from the NSW Domestic Violence Line 1800 656 463.
-Be aware that intervention may heighten risk, but it is important to explore how to ensure that people are safe. - 2.3.3 Are children involved?
-If children are involved and there is a risk of significant harm, a referral to the child protection authorities needs to be made, in addition to calling the Police, and if possible, encourage the victim to make the referral themselves, perhaps supporting them through the process. - 2.3.4 Is a clergy person or church worker involved?
-If the matter involves a clergy person or church worker as an alleged offender, the PSU will also need to be informed. - 2.3.5 Is there a threat of self harm?
+- 2.3.1 Dial 000 if you are witnessing a violent incident or if the person needs medical care - 2.3.2 Call the Police if the victim is in immediate danger.
+Be aware that intervention may heighten risk, but it is important to explore how to ensure that people are safe - 2.3.3 Are children involved?
+If children are involved and there is a risk of significant harm, a referral to the child protection authorities needs to be made, in addition to calling the Police, and if possible, encourage the victim to make the referral themselves, perhaps supporting them through the process - 2.3.4 Is a clergy person or church worker involved?
+If the matter involves a clergy person or church worker as an alleged offender, the PSU will also need to be informed - 2.3.5 Is there a threat of self harm?
 Any threat to self-harm must be taken seriously as threats of self-harm made by a perpetrator of domestic abuse to their victim are usually part of their controlling and manipulative behaviour.
-If the victim reports this to you, and you believe there is a risk of serious harm, you should attempt, if possible, to get medical help for the alleged perpetrator. - 2.3.6 Keep their confidence Remember that the confidentiality of the victim must be maintained.
+If the victim reports this to you, and you believe there is a risk of serious harm, you should attempt, if possible, to get medical help for the alleged perpetrator - 2.3.6 Keep their confidence Remember that the confidentiality of the victim must be maintained